-Maybe you been sitting around your Dallas area home wondering what type of projects you should take on this coming year.
+Maybe you have been sitting around your Dallas area home wondering what type of projects you should take on this coming year.
 You’re a diligent homeowner who wants what’s best for the property, your family, and your budget.
 You don’t want to take on any type of home improvement project that’s going to cause you financial hardship or won’t actually increase the value or even comfort of your home.

-One of the most commonly overlooked projects is replacing old, worn out windows and even entry doors.
+One of the most commonly overlooked projects is replacing old, worn-out windows and even entry doors.

-So how do you determine whether replacement windows is something to consider at this point in time?
+So how do you determine whether replacement windows are something to consider at this point in time?
 Maybe your windows are old, but maybe they are still doing the job that they were intended to do.
-Just because a window is not cracked or broken doesn’t mean it is not worn out and costing you money on heating and cooling expenses throughout the year, protecting your home like it should, or offering the kind of value that you deserve from them.
+Just because a window is not cracked or broken doesn’t mean it is not worn out and costing you money on heating and cooling expenses throughout the year, protecting your home as it should, or offering the kind of value that you deserve from them.

 We’ve put together five simple signs that could help you determine whether replacement windows are something you should consider for your Dallas home now, rather than waiting for another year sometime in the future.

 The age of your windows is one of the best indicators that it’s time to replace them.
 Windows have a life expectancy, just as many other items throughout your house.
 The average window should last between 12 and 15 years, with 15 years being at the far and of the scale.
 Lower quality windows won’t last quite as long as that and should be replaced with something of better quality, especially if you value your house, your family’s security, and the investment you made.

 If you’re not sure how old the windows are because you recently purchased your home and never thought to ask the previous owners, it’s safe to assume they are likely 10 years old or even older than that.

 Most modern windows have vinyl frames so if your windows are wood, it’s well past time to replace them.

 2. You’ve noticed the glass has become etched.